jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Thylacine.md

 RacialMods:
 Languages:
 SQ: powerful jaws
+SpecialAbilities:
+  Powerful Jaws (Ex): >
-SpecialAbilities: Powerful Jaws (Ex) A thylacine's muscular jaws threaten a critical hit on a natural roll of 19 or 20.
+    A thylacine's muscular jaws threaten a critical hit on a natural roll of 19 or 20.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: